ivann14/perl-libev-websocket/README.md

 Then you need to implement your own class derived from AbstractWebSocketEngine.
 You can override almost all the methods from the AbstractWebSocketEngine class.
 To know which methods to override and what effect they will have on your application you need to check documentation inside AbstractWebSocketEngine.

+For CPU-bound actions you should have multi-core server.
+Then create classes that derives from AbstractJob class which will be returned by your Engine class.

 # Examples